 A short 12-period and a long 60-period exponential moving average (EMA) of the unemployment rate (UER), The 8-month smoothed annualized growth rate of the UER (UERg).
 The 19-week rate of change of the UER.

-The criteria for the model to signal the start of recessions are given in the original article and repeated in the Appendix.
+The criteria for the model to signal the start of recessions are given in the original article and repeated in appendix A.

 Referring to the chart below, and looking at the end portion of it, one can see that none of the conditions for a recession start are currently present.

-UER is not forming a trough and its short EMA is well below its long EMA - the blue and red graphs, respectively.
-UERg is currently at a low level, minus 8.0% – the green graph.
-Also the 19-week rate of change of the UER is now at about minus 2.7%, far below the critical level of plus 8% - the black graph.
+The UER is not forming a trough and its short EMA is well below its long EMA - the blue and red graphs, respectively.
+UERg is currently at a low level, minus 8.3% – the green graph.
+Also the 19-week rate of change of the UER is now at about minus 4%, far below the critical level of plus 8% - the black graph.

-For a recession signal, the short EMA of the UER would have to form a trough and then cross its long EMA to the upside.
+For a recession to occur, the short EMA of the UER would have to form a trough and then cross its long EMA to the upside.
 Alternatively, the UERg graph would have to turn upwards and rise above zero, or the 19-week rate of change of the UER would have to be above 8%.
-Currently the trajectories of the unemployment rate's short- and long EMA are still downwards - none having a positive slope, UERg is far below zero, and the 19-week rate of change of the UER is also way below the critical level.
+There is no indication that any of this will happen anytime soon; currently the trajectories of the unemployment rate's short- and long EMA are still downwards - none having a positive slope, UERg is far below zero, and the 19-week rate of change of the UER is also way below the critical level.

 Based on the historic patterns of the unemployment rate indicators prior to recessions one can reasonably conclude that the U.S. economy is not likely to go into recession anytime soon.